-The rich history behind this map is the work of many writers and artists churning out thousands of comics.
+The rich history behind this map is the work of many writers and artists churning out dozens of comics.
 This map was created one story at a time, it was given depth and breadth over decades and it only shows part of the Marvel Universe.
 Let's look at it more closely.

-On the upper left the arrow shows the path of the Annihilation Wave.
+On the upper left, the arrow shows the path of the Annihilation Wave.
 Directly in front of it is the galaxy ruled by what was once the Skrull Empire.
 Ever since Galactus destroyed the Skrull Homeworld - and the Skrull Royal Family with it - the remaining Skrulls have fallen into infighting.
 The result is a fragmented civilization.
 A bickering coalition of Skrull warlords holding sway over their part of the former Empire.
 Not exactly an ideal arrangement for facing off with the Annihilation Wave.

 After the Skrull galaxy are two other galaxies that appear side-by-side.
 The topmost galaxy is the domain of the Kree Empire and the bottom galaxy is the Shi'ar Empire - the vaunted Imperial Shi'ar of X-Men fame.

 All of these groups are called Empires but if we define an empire as having an Emperor or Empress then only the Shi'ar can be considered an Empire.
 The Skrulls are loose-knit at best and the Kree are ruled by a business dynasty.

 It's not evident looking at the map, but, after Skrull space, the Annihilation Wave is set to make a beeline for the Kree.
 As a result, we get no participation from the Shi'ar during this tale.
 A shame really.
 The Shi'ar have recourse to the Shi'ar Imperial Guard led by the uber-powerful Gladiator - these guys are Marvel's version of the Legion of Super-Heroes.